jsuereth/ottl-proposal/PROPOSAL.md

 - An "execution scope" it will execute against, e.g. `metric`, `resource`, `log`, etc.
 - A statement to execute which will manipulate a type of telemetry.
-- A boolean expression which determins whether its statement should be executed.
+- A boolean expression which determines whether its statement should be executed.

 Additionally, OTTL, today, loosely defines the [terms and paths](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/ottl/LANGUAGE.md#paths) it allows.
-One consequence of this is that it's implementation specific what paths may be legal, meaning that OTTL can only ever have one valid implementation, the one in the collector contrib repository.
+We believe that OTTL can have a much greater impact if its behavior can be fully described by a specification.
+For example, it will be possible to implement OTTL in programming languages and environments other than the OTel collector.

 Finally, OTTL provides a loose set of coercion rules on types, outlined as [comparison rules](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/pkg/ottl/LANGUAGE.md#comparison-rules).
 Given OTTL doesn't enforce types, this describes the runtime checks and coercion that must happen on